Local Service Overview

 - Disputes over the value of shares in a buyout or sale

-Oppression remedy and related relief
+- Oppression remedy and unfair-prejudice claims